moontide/WeChatBotEngine/doc/ReadMe.Chinglish.md

 	/loadbot net_maclife_wechat_http_Bot_BaiduImageSearch
 	2016-12-16 17:44:03.795 [信息] net_maclife_wechat_http_BotEngine LoadBot: 百度识图 机器人已创建并加载

-#How to build a Bot Applet by myself#
+#How to create your own bot applet#
 Very easy, just extends/inherit `net_maclife_wechat_http_Bot` class, implements any (or zero) interface you wantted.
-Currently, the following interfaces/event are planned:
+Currently, the following interfaces/events are planned:

 - `OnLoggedIn`
 - `OnLoggedOut`
 - `OnShutdown`
-- `OnMessageReceived` Triggered when a message received.
-This is the entrance of all the following *`Message` event.
+- `OnMessagePackageReceived` Triggered when a message package received.
+This is the entrance of all the following `On***MessageReceived` event.
 If you want to analyze or modify the message by yourself, you can do it here.
 - `OnTextMessageReceived` Triggered when a Text message received.
 - `OnImageMessageReceived` Triggered when an Image message received.
 - `OnVoiceMessageReceived` Triggered when a Voice message received.
 - `OnVideoMessageReceived` Triggered when a Video message received.
-- `OnEmotionMessageReceived` Triggered when a Emotion message received.
+- `OnEmotionMessageReceived` Triggered when an Emotion message received.
+- `OnSystemMessageReceived` Triggered when a System message received.
+- `OnMessageIsRevokedMessageReceived` Triggered when a MessageIsRevoked message received.
+- `OnContactChanged` Triggered when a contact was changed.
+- `OnContactDeleted` Triggered when a contact was deleted.
+- `OnRoomMemberChanged` Triggered when a room member changed.

 #Why your class name like this: `net_maclife_wechat_http_Bot` #
 I don't like the layout of how Java organize the sources files and classes files -- directories in directories, so I replace all `.` (dot) in canonical/full class names to `_` (underline).
 This will avoid the Java style layout, it's simple & effective, you don't need to go deep in directories to get a file.